Venues

 Public art projects will be dotted across venues in Panjim - keep a look out!

-This venue will come alive with a project featuring a dynamic collaboration between skilled craftspeople and bamboo aficionados showcasing this remarkable, eco-friendly material.
+Situated next to the Church of Immaculate Conception, Samba Square presents a project featuring a dynamic collaboration between skilled craftspeople and bamboo aficionados showcasing this remarkable, eco-friendly material.

 SANTA MONICA JETTY

-THE ARENA AT NAGALI HILLS GROUND
+THE ARENA AT NAGALLI HILLS GROUND

 Wheelchair Accessible Ramp Alcohol Drink Food Pet Friendly Restroom